ELCI-Linux/Samz/README.md

-You will then be promptedhe list of supported programs?
-22
- to selec the software you want to install.
+You will then be prompted to select the software you want to install.